Woman unknowingly drives 30 miles to work with nearly naked man asleep in her car

-EASTON, Mass.
-(WPRI) — Police arrested a Rhode Island man early Monday morning after a woman reportedly found him asleep — and nearly naked — on the floor in the back seat of her car.
+Police arrested a Rhode Island man early Monday morning after a woman reportedly found him asleep — and nearly naked — on the floor in the back seat of her car, KTLA sister station WPRI reports.

 The woman noticed the man in her back seat after driving from Providence to Easton, Massachusetts, for work, according to Easton Police Chief Keith Boone.